garcias/comp-chem-lab/how-to-use.md

 The web app is written to load any chemical data in the file named `current`.
 To load new data, simply copy it over `current`, and reload the page containing the web app.

+<ins> **Update.** The web app now includes a Jmol console to the right of the canvas.
+The top is an input window, which you can type Jmol commands into.
+The bottom is an output window.
+You can type the following commands in it: </ins>

+- `load <filename>`: loads model from data in *filename*, which may be .mol, .inp, or .out.
+- `console clear`: clears the output window (useful just before extracting MOL data)
+- `write mol`: extracts coordinates as MOL data and prints to output window.

 ## How to use GAMESS